 If you’re a startup with 50-200 employees, you want to keep your data stack simple.
 I’d recommend starting with product data, using something like, oh, Heap.
 To this you want to plug in sources for business data: payment data from Stripe, customer information from Salesforce, and commerce information from Shopify.
 Lastly, you’ll want a simple server-side data solution like MySQL, which can help manage your database.Once you’ve got these in place, you can think about data warehouse options.
 I recommend cloud solutions like Snowflake or Amazon Redshift.
 ETL tools like Heap Connect can help aggregate and transfer your data to them.
 Finally, you’ll need a top layer of tools to explore and analyze this data.
 Examples here include tools like Looker and Tableau for BI, or Mode and Jupyter if you need a more data science-based approach.

 Data is a growing field with lots of new job titles.
 It’s worth having a sense of what skills each title requires, and what each role can bring to your team:

-- Data scientists: Data scientists are typically more technical,l and often come from academia.
+Data scientists: Data scientists are typically more technical, and often come from academia.
 They are statistics gurus who use their skills to analyze the past and to run experiments and design predictive models aimed at predicting the future.

-- Machine Learning engineers: ML engineers typically live more in eng than statistics, and are responsible for putting into production the predictive models given to them by the data scientists.
+Machine Learning engineers: ML engineers typically live more in engineering than statistics, and are responsible for putting into production the predictive models given to them by the data scientists.